The way we choose to see the world creates the world we see.— Barry Neil Kaufman

-What do you see when you look at the featured image for today’s post?
+What do you see when you look at the image to the right?
 A duck?
 A rabbit?
 Both?
 If you see the image as one of these options — a duck, let’s say — are the other ways in which you could see the image — as a rabbit, or as both a duck and rabbit — somehow “not true”?
 If multiple ways of seeing the image are possible, which one of them do you prefer?
 Which one works better for you, in a manner of speaking?

 While these kinds of questions may seem a bit silly when we’re talking about an image (You may be asking yourself, “Do I see a duck, a rabbit, or both … what does it matter?”), I contend that the considerations they represent have significant implications in our day-to-day lives.
 To quote Barry Neil Kaufman, “The way we choose to see the world creates the world we see.”
 In my own experience, I’ve noticed over and over again that what I choose to see in myself and the world around me, including other people — what they say, and what they do — has a profound influence on the ways in which I’m able to respond and interact.
 Seeing multiple possibilities for meaning in any given experience gives me a wider range of possible responses; I’m often able to choose one of the more helpful options, then.